-The OTIS Foundation provides retreat accommodation at no cost for those dealing with breast cancer.
+The Otis Foundation gifts retreat accommodation to those dealing with breast cancer.

-The Foundation has properties in Victoria, New South Wales, South Australia, Northern Territory, Western Australia and Queensland and makes close to 4,000 nights accommodation available to OTIS guests accompanied by family and friends each year.
+The Foundation has properties in Victoria, New South Wales, South Australia, Northern Territory, Western Australia, Queensland and Tasmania, and makes close to 3,500 nights accommodation available to Otis guests accompanied by family and friends each year.

 - Judy Burley (1963 – 2000) was diagnosed with cancer at the age of 29.
 She passed away seven years later.

 - The Otis Foundation was conceived and the Board established in 2000 by Judy’s husband, Andrew Barling, and a group of dedicated supporters.